 The School also has depth in public law and human rights, which includes interdisciplinary research on ageing, and intergenerational and indigenous rights.

 The prevalence of elder abuse in South Australia

 Professor Wendy Lacey leads a research project which looks at the prevalence of elder abuse in South Australia.
 The project involves researchers from the disciplines of law, social work, and linguistics.

-Investment in Australian companies by Chinese state-owned enterprises is growing rapidly, bringing both opportunities and challenges.
+Dr Ping Xiong is Senior Lecturer in law in the School of Law of the University of South Australia.
 Dr Ping Xiong and Professor Roman Tomasic are examining developments in China and Australia from a legal perspective, to see what this might mean for the way investments are regulated in the future.

 Dr Mia Rahim